-- Identification of target market, market size, potential size/impact of the technology innovation, competitors, customers, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including mitigation plan; and - Comprehensiveness of market transformation plan including, but not limited to, product development and/or service plan, commercialization timeline (including an estimated number of years to commercialization), financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, Data Management Plan, U.S. Manufacturing Plan etc., and product distribution.
+- Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including mitigation plan; and - Comprehensiveness of market transformation plan including but not limited to product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, Data Management Plan, U.S. manufacturing plan etc., and product distribution.

-Criterion 3: Team and Resources (30%)
+Criterion 3: Team and Resources (20%)

 - The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; - The reasonableness of the budget and spend plan for the proposed project and objectives - The level of cohesion between the Principal Investigator(s) and team members, as demonstrated by historical industrial partnerships and/or the Workplan's proposed schedule and structure that ensure effective communication and active participation from all members; and - The quality and extent of the measures to incorporate diversity, equity, and inclusion goals in the project outlined in the Diversity, Equity, and Inclusion Plan (See Section IV.D.xvii.).
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.

+Criterion 4: Diversity, Equity, and Inclusion (10%)